netik/sxswcrawler/README.md

 name from the SXSW web pages.
 If it can't do that it'll fall back to the MP3 ID3 information.

 If that doesn't work at all, we'll leave the file alone and you'll be stuck with the nnnn.mp3 filename, but hopefully not.
+At that point, you might want to resort to either exiftool or iTunes to resolve these issues for you.

-Now, get the rest.
+Now, get the other file types.
 Historically, youtube and sound cloud make up a a small fragment of artists available from sxsw.

 ```
   ./download_yt.py